tridibsamanta/Hackerrank/README.md

 # HackerRank
-My solutions to some of the HackerRank Problems
+My solutions to some of the HackerRank Problems using C++

 1. Sherlock and Array